-Seeger’s grandson, Kitama Cahill-Jackson, said his grandfather died peacefully in his sleep around 9:30 p.m.
-Monday at New York-Presbyterian Hospital, where he had been for six days.
+The banjo-picking troubadour who sang for migrant workers, college students and star-struck presidents in a career that introduced generations of Americans to their folk music heritage died Monday at age 94.
+Seeger’s grandson, Kitama Cahill-Jackson, said his grandfather died peacefully in his sleep around 9:30 p.m. at New York-Presbyterian Hospital, where he had been for six days.
 Family members were with him.

 “He was chopping wood 10 days ago,” Cahill-Jackson recalled.

-In 2011, the canes kept Seeger from carrying his beloved instrument while he walked nearly 2 miles (3.2 kilometers) with hundreds of protesters swirling around him holding signs and guitars.
-With a simple gesture — extending his friendship — Seeger gave the protesters and even their opponents a moment of brotherhood the short-lived Occupy movement sorely needed.
+In 2011, he walked nearly 2 miles with hundreds of protesters swirling around him holding signs and guitars, later admitting the attention embarrassed him.
+But with a simple gesture — extending his friendship — Seeger gave the protesters and even their opponents a moment of brotherhood the short-lived Occupy movement sorely needed.